kshychko/ausdigital-nry/docs/1.0/index.md

 ## HOC Proof

 The HOC Proof is used to validate the Full HOC prior to potentially intensive computation or network activity.

 To ensure efficient auditability of notaries, an independent observer should be able to parse the blockchain and extract `OP_RETURN` transactions that look like IPFS addresses.
 For each IPFS address-like record found, the observer should be able to ignore invalid HOCs cheaply.
 The purpose of the HOC Proof is to provide a compact and verifiable reference to the hoc_head document (which may be less compact).

  * The Gazetted address MUST contain a HOC Proof, comprised of two files, `proof.json` and `proof.sig`.
- * `proof.json` MUST be valid per the [`proof.schema`](https://github.com/ausdigital/ausdigital-nry/blob/master/docs/resources/1.0/spec/proof.schema) JSON schema specification.
+ * `proof.json` MUST be valid per the [`proof.schema`](https://github.com/ausdigital/ausdigital-nry/blob/master/resources/1.0/spec/proof.schema) JSON schema specification.
  * `proof.json` MUST contain a PROTOCOL attribute, which identifies the protocol for processing the Merkle-DAG.
-The value of the PROTOCOL attribute MUST be `ausditigal-nry/1.0`.
+The value of the PROTOCOL attribute MUST be `ausdigital-nry/1.0`.
  * `proof.json` MUST contain a SIG_DATE attribute containing an ISO 8601 formatted date and time string identifying when the notary notionally created the `proof.sig`
  * `proof.json` MUST contain a NOTARY attribute, which references the business identifier of the notary in URN format consistent with AusDigital DCL and DCP specifications.
- * `proof.json` MUST contain a `pub_key` attribute, which contains a public key (**TODO**: what format? how encoded?)
+ * `proof.json` MUST contain a `pub_key` attribute, which contains a public key (**TODO**: what format? how encoded? gpg2 armor format?)
  * The public key in the `pub_key` attribute of `proof.json` MUST be published in the DCP entry of the NOTARY business, as a valid (not revoked) key on SIG_DATE
  * `proof.sig` MUST be a valid signature of `proof.json`, using the public key identified in `proof.json`
  * `proof.json` MUST contain a `durability` attribute, the value of which is an ISO 8601 formatted date string.